sepastian/omeka-s-docker/README.md

 docker compose up
 ```

-Navigate to localhost:8080 to finish installation.
+Navigate to http://localhost:8080 to setup Omeka S and finish the installation.